x123/kdy-iss/docs/kdy-safety.md

 *"one hand for the boat, one hand for yourself"* as you move around on the yacht.
 Stay low, move methodically, and avoid rushing, running, or jumping.
-Quality sailing boots or shoes that provide adequate grip are important, but need not expensive.
+Quality sailing boots or shoes that provide adequate grip are important, but need not be expensive.
 Avoid stepping on lines or sails, as both are common causes of slips or falls.
 Bad enough if you fall and hurt yourself, but worse to fall overboard.

 !!! note
     The majority of man overboard incidents happen in the harbor.
 Stay